Charlotte De Bernier Taylor

-Charlotte De Bernier Scarbrough Taylor (August 4, 1806 – November 26, 1865) was an American entomologist.
+Charlotte De Bernier Scarbrough Taylor (August 4, 1806 – November 26, 1861) was an American entomologist.

 Life

 Born in Savannah, Georgia, in 1806, daughter of William Scarbrough and Julia (née Bernard), Taylor was educated at Madam Binze's School in New York, after which she made a tour of Europe.
 On her return to Georgia in 1829, she married James Taylor, a wealthy merchant, with whom she had two daughters and one son, lived in Savannah as a person of means, raised the family and became involved in social affairs, scientific studies and writing.

-Just before the start of the American Civil War, Taylor went to England to write a book about plantation life, but died of tuberculosis on the Isle of Man in 1861.
+Just before the start of the American Civil War, Taylor went to England to write a book about plantation life, but died of tuberculosis on the Isle of Man in 1861, aged 55.

 Works

 During the 1830s, Taylor began to study insects seriously, publishing her findings in general literary magazines.
 She studied insects related to cotton growing for fifteen years before publishing in American magazines, notably Harper's New Monthly Magazine, in the 1850s.
 She also investigated insects related to wheat.
 She is thought to have published about 19 articles in all, including the following: